Paris On The Slab And The Woman In White

 In The Woman in White, each character adds a piece to the puzzle of the story and offers different and contradictory perspectives.
 Collins said he had been inspired by criminal trials, in which witnesses tell what they know, or what they think they know about events.

-Collins studied law, was admitted to the bar in 1852, and it is it is clear that his legal background had a strong influence on his writing.
+Collins studied law, was admitted to the bar in 1852, and it is clear that his legal background had a strong influence on his writing.

 Wilkie Collins’ The Woman in White was revolutionary when it was published in 1859.
 Since then, it has been adapted for TV and film over and over again.